The Glow Dog Food Review: Tested & Evaluated 2023

 Glow Dog Food Review

-Many dogs enjoy the taste of Glow, and owners are happy about it!
+Most of our expert panel's dogs enjoyed the taste of Glow, we are happy to say!
 In general, this food fulfils expectations when it comes to taste.
-Dogs usually like it, although you might have some issues with picky eaters.
-Most times, wet food can be more appealing to picky dogs, but Glow doesn’t have a wet food offering.
+While most dogs usually like it, we had some minor issues with the picky eaters amongst our broods.
+Most times, wet food can be more appealing to picky dogs.
+Glow does have a range of raw and cooked roll offerings, however, for today's review we focused on the kibble range.

 PRO TIP: If your picky dog doesn’t love kibble, try adding a homemade topper.
 This can be anything from a crushed piece of boiled chicken, half an egg or grated veggies like carrots.
 It will make kibble more appetizing to your dog!
 Of course, make sure to choose a topping your dog already likes.

-Since Glow performs as expected in this category, but nothing unusual and there are no wet options for pickier eaters, we’re giving this brand 4 out of 5 in this category.
+Since Glow performs as expected in this category, we’re giving this brand 5 out of 5 in this category.

 Overall, Glow pet food has a pretty nice ingredient list.
 All ingredients are easily recognisable and the list is pretty short.
 On the other hand, we also like that this brand claims more than 90% of its ingredients are Australian-sourced.
 This lowers the overall carbon footprint of the food and helps local producers, which is always a plus.